-These six Advent devotionals will help your family experience the wonder and joy of Christ’s coming and draw you nearer to Jesus in this busy season.
+These seven Advent devotionals will help your family experience the wonder and joy of Christ’s coming and draw you nearer to Jesus in this busy season.

 Truth in the Tinsel

-I’ve talked much about Truth in the Tinsel in the past, and you can find more details about it here as well as an exclusive discount code for you!
+I’ve talked much about Truth in the Tinsel in the past, and you can find more details about it here!
 With a printable Advent chain, activity ideas and a devotional for each day, you can go as simple or as “complex” as you’d like!